 Ideally, your spouse should apologize and try to work things out between the two of you.

 5. Bring in expert support

 Despite making all the efforts, if you are always bugged by questions like – ‘how to deal with infidelity’ or ‘how to get over betrayal’, do not shy away from seeking professional help.

 Marriage counseling is a great option to consider while you are getting over infidelity.

 A qualified marriage counselor will help you unpack the reasons behind the affair.
 This is important, and dealing with infidelity in the safety of a therapist’s office is better than trying to talk about it yourselves.

-Remember: a marriage counselor has seen it all and knows what it takes to help a committed couple overcome the distress associated with marriage affairs.
+Remember: a marriage counselor has seen it all and knows what it takes to help a committed couple overcome infidelity and the distress associated with marriage affairs.

-6. Know it that you are on the path towards healing
+6. Know that you are on the path towards healing

 Be aware there is no set timeline for healing.
 Getting over infidelity is a two-step forward, one-step backward process.
 But you should see a linear progression upwards.

 You will have fewer and fewer days of waking up and feeling like all you want to do is cry.
 Your mind will go less and less to imagined images of your spouse and “that person” together.